 “Complex” is the specific word John and I have used to describe our emotions to each other over the past few weeks.
 We’re happy.
 We’re sad.
 We’re relieved.
 We’re worried.
 It’s a complex package.

-But now, given the new information that we’ve gotten since we arrived home, I can see that the “car” or maybe the “key to the car” is the visa that Naing Naing would need before he and Lydian would be able to leave Southeast Asia.
+But now, given the new information that we’ve gotten since we arrived home, I can see that the “car” or maybe the “key to the car” is the visa that Naing Naing would need before he and Lydian would be able to leave Southeast Asia or maybe the key to getting into Mexico.
 And John and I had to return to Mexico to sort out the visa situation.
 We had no choice about that.
 We have to do some legwork on this process and hit the streets to do it.
 We had to come back here to make the necessary connections.
 After reviewing all the options, the keys really were “in the car”.
 After Lydian and Naing Naing decided to get married a few days ago, visa options emerged and problems started to finally get solved.